Summer Research Opportunities for Undergraduates

 The basic strategy for finding a professor and forming a proposal is to look around for a few professors whose work interests you, and to then start knocking on doors and sending out emails.
 Informal, but effective.
 You can learn about the faculty here.

 These funds are limited, which means that the larger the number of students who stay on campus, the smaller the funding amount will be.
-You are therefore strongly encouraged to apply to REU programs.
+You are therefore encouraged to apply to REU programs.
 If you don't have a specific reason to stay at Harvard over the summer, it would be a shame to ignore the mindboggling number of REUs out there.
 If you decide to decline them in favor of a lab here at Harvard, that's fine.
 But for at least one summer you should take advantage of the opportunity to explore things and visit another university.
 Travel around the world, see interesting places, meet exotic people, and do physics.
+One caveat: If you are planning on going to physics grad school, you should definitely spend at least one summer here at Harvard, bookended with one or two 90r's before and/or after.

-If you end up doing reseach here at Harvard, your funding will likely come from a combination of sources: Physics Dept, HCRP, PRISE (if accepted), and internal lab funds.
+If you do reseach here at Harvard, your funding will likely come from a combination of sources: Physics Dept, HCRP, PRISE (if accepted), and internal lab funds.

 - Harvard has various other souces of funding: